BBC Radio 2

 BBC Radio 2 is a British national radio station owned and operated by the BBC.
-It is the most popular station in the United Kingdom with over 15 million weekly listeners.
-Since launching in 1967, the station broadcasts a wide range of content.
-The Radio 2 about page says: "With a repertoire covering more than 40 years, Radio 2 plays the widest selection of music on the radio—from classic and mainstream pop to a specialist portfolio including classical, country, folk, jazz, soul, rock 'n' roll, gospel and blues."
+It is the most popular station in the United Kingdom with over 14 million weekly listeners.
+It specialises in 20th and 21st century popular music and a range of content.
+The 'About Radio 2' BBC webpage says: "With a repertoire covering more than 60 years, Radio 2 plays the widest selection of music on the radio - from classic and mainstream pop to country, folk, jazz, musical theatre, soul, hip hop, rock 'n' roll, gospel and blues."